 Cordocentesis is a technique where a sample of the baby’s blood is removed from the umbilical cord.

-These procedures carry a point five to one percent risk of causing miscarriage.
+These procedures carry a .5-1% percent risk of causing miscarriage.
 They are normally carried out after 15 weeks of pregnancy.
 The amniotic fluid or blood from the umbilical cord is then tested at the Toxoplasma Reference Laboratory using a range of specialised tests.